Deepstatsanalysis/DrugDiscovery-3/README.md

 ## Selecting a Protein Target

-This is usually up to the discresion of the user.
+This is usually up to the discretion of the user.
 Hopefully there is a crystal structure.
 If not, it might be possible to do some homology modeling.
 I will revisit this area in the future....

 ## Obtaining Protein Structure